Kent Ford (activist): Early life

-Founding the Portland chapter of the Black Panther Party
+Founding of the Portland chapter of the Black Panther Party

 In 1968, after the shooting of Martin Luther King Jr., a group of 20 Black young adults in Portland started regularly meeting to discuss the writings of Malcolm X and other activist writers; not more than a year later, in June 1969, Kent Ford was beaten and jailed for these activities.
 After Ford's release from jail he organized a press conference on the steps of Portland Central Precinct, then at SW Second & Oak, and proclaimed, "If they keep coming in with these fascist tactics we're going to defend ourselves."
 Shortly thereafter Huey Newton invited him to form and lead a Portland chapter of the Black Panther party.
 Approximately six members of the reading group formed Portland's chapter.
 In total, the initial Portland Panthers had approximately 50 members, half of whom were women.
 One of the requirements of the Black Panther party in Portland was that members read at least two hours a day.

 The Portland Black Panther Party was active in demonstrations against the Vietnam War.
 They created a children's breakfast program and fed hundreds of children daily in the dining room at Highland United Church of Christ in Northeast Portland.
 The chapter also opened and operated two medical clinics in Portland, The Malcolm X Dental Clinic and Fred Hampton Memorial People's Health Clinic.